Swap Prague for this underrated Czech city break

 The appeal of Drapal, a hop-scented pub and restaurant on the fringes of the historical centre, is in the detail, in the warp and weft of the place.
 Walls are piled high with barrels, the wooden counter bar dominates proceedings and the menu is printed as a turn-of-the-century newspaper.
 Everyone, of course, is drinking steins of white-capped Pilsner Urquell, while lunch or dinner is equally belly-tingling.
 You’ll want a dictionary-thick flank steak (£10), kilo of smoked pork knee (£11) or pork chop (£5).
 Vegans beware.

 Beer cocktails (Staropramen with Pepsi?
-A Hoegaarden mojito?) aren’t the only eyebrow raisers at Potrefená Husa, a smartly-located Upper Square branded restaurant-pub.
+A Hoegaarden mojito?) aren’t the only eyebrow-raisers at Potrefena Husa, a smartly located Upper Square branded restaurant-pub.
 With a popular terrace, it’s a people-watching hotspot on sunny days and the food ain’t half bad either.
 For the ultimate beer snack, pair your pilsner with Olomouc cheese tartar, served with spices and onions (£5), or take a deep dive into a throat-clearing bowl of Valachian sauerkraut soup.
 The sweet and sour broth made with smoked pork knee (£2) is the perfect warm-up for the house special: pork knuckle, with mustard and horseradish (£15).

-For something meat-free, if hardly lighter, Faency Fries is a rapidly-expanding Czech street food concept that tries to outdo the Belgians at what they do best.
-It specialises in piled-high pokes of crisp French fries covered in all manner of takeaway toppings.
-Plenty of options for veggies, including chili mango and homemade Middle Eastern dips.
+For something meat-free, if hardly lighter, Faency Fries is a rapidly expanding Czech street food concept that tries to outdo the Belgians at what they do best.
+It specialises in piled-high pokes of crisp french fries covered in all manner of takeaway toppings.
+Plenty of options for veggies, including chilli mango and homemade Middle Eastern dips.

 Where to drink

-Ask a local and they’ll send you to Masné Krámy.
-The former butcher’s market near Upper Square has a walk-through arcade of dimly-lit cocktail bars and pop-up pubs, most of which only get going on the weekend.
+Ask a local and they’ll send you to Masne Kramy.
+The former butcher’s market near Upper Square has a walk-through arcade of dimly lit cocktail bars and pop-up pubs, most of which only get going on the weekend.
 The scene caters to revelling students from the city’s thriving university, so follow the crowd.
 Two to start with are mobster-themed cocktail bar Corleone’s and shisha club Kumo.

 Like most Czech cities, Olomouc is populated by branded bars from the likes of the big two breweries, Staropramen and Pilsner Urquell.
 That’s no bad thing, even if independent-run LocaAle Pub is still a breath of fresh air near the main rail station.
 What’s not to like about ever-changing beer taps, darts, table football and — wait for it — tofu snacks in every form?